Tis' the season for giving. And taking. As more Christmas shopping is done online, scammers…

 Cuts and lacerations are some of the most common injuries from toys.

 We are all aware of the seasonal hazards concerning Christmas decorations, especially, Christmas trees.
-However, young children, particularly toddlers, are prone to electric shock in from toys as well.
+However, young children, particularly toddlers, are prone to electric shocks from toys as well.
 Child electrocutions may occur with electrical products aren’t plugged into proper circuits.
 In addition, children may want to take their new toys into the bathroom with them.
 Parents should keep a close eye on their children and make sure they keep the electronics and extension cords out of the bathroom or away from areas with water.

 Eye injuries aren’t on anyone’s Christmas list, however, toys that shoot projectiles at high speeds are a danger to everyone around—parents included.
 In addition, sharp toys such as claws and swords can seriously damage the eyes.